Increasing Global Trade Volumes and E-commerce Growth Fueling the Demand for Ocean Freight Forwarding

 Geopolitical Tensions and Rising Tariffs Pose Threat to the Market

 Geopolitical conflicts present major risks to the ocean freight forwarding industry, affecting shipping routes, expenses, and overall trade relationships.
 Struggles in key maritime areas, like the Red Sea and the Black Sea, have resulted in altered shipping paths.
 For instance, attacks on vessels at the Red Sea have forced shipping companies to avoid around Cape of Good Hope in Africa; this has caused delays of 1 to 3 weeks and increased operational costs due to extended journeys.
-The changes in shipping routes along with rising operational costs have caused an increase in freight rates.
+The changes in shipping routes along with rising operational costs have caused an impact on ocean freight forwarding market share dynamics.air freight market developments are increasingly influencing modal balance, particularly for urgent cargo requiring faster transit alternatives.

 Geopolitical risks result in higher insurance premiums for vessels navigating through high-risk regions.
 Shipping companies encounter extra costs associated with heightened security measures and protection against piracy and possible attacks, which further raises shipping expenses.
 Political conflict may require a reassessment of current trade routes.
 For example, the South China Sea disputes are forcing shipping lines to find alternative paths to avoid passing through contested waters, which extend transit times and increase fuel use and geopolitical tensions are also disrupting global supply chains by altering trade patterns and causing delays.
 For instance, sanctions against a country like Russia force a change in sourcing strategies for firms when looking for alternative sources, which in turn reduces the shipping demand.